dkd/php-populate/README.md

 * `1422021211` when attempting to populate a setter-less property
 * `1422021212` when attempting to export a getter-less property
+* `1424776261` when multiple property accessor methods are found

 The `Exception` type is caught as usual: